zensols.datdesc package

 An optimizer that uses a Scorer as the objective and a means to determine the loss.
 The default loss function is defined as 1 - F1 using the f1_score as_dataframe() column.

-__init__(name='default', hyperparam_names=(), max_evals=1, show_progressbar=True, intermediate_dir=PosixPath('opthyper'), baseline_path=None)#
+__init__(name='default', hyperparam_names=(), max_evals=1, show_progressbar=True, intermediate_dir=PosixPath('opthyper'), baseline_path=None)

-property scorer: Scorer#
+property scorer: Scorer

 This module contains classes that generate tables.

-class zensols.datdesc.table.Table(path, name, caption, head=None, placement=None, size='normalsize', uses=('zentable', ), single_column=True, hlines=<factory>, double_hlines=<factory>, column_keeps=None, column_removes=<factory>, column_renames=<factory>, column_value_replaces=<factory>, column_aligns=None, percent_column_names=(), make_percent_column_names=<factory>, format_thousands_column_names=<factory>, column_evals=<factory>, read_kwargs=<factory>, write_kwargs=<factory>, replace_nan=None, blank_columns=<factory>, bold_cells=<factory>, bold_max_columns=<factory>, capitalize_columns=<factory>, index_col_name=None, df_code=None, df_code_pre=None, df_code_exec=None, df_code_exec_pre=None)[source]#
+class zensols.datdesc.table.Table(path, name, template, caption='', head=None, type=None, default_params=<factory>, params=<factory>, definition_file=None, uses=<factory>, hlines=<factory>, double_hlines=<factory>, column_keeps=None, column_removes=<factory>, column_renames=<factory>, column_value_replaces=<factory>, column_aligns=None, round_column_names=<factory>, percent_column_names=(), make_percent_column_names=<factory>, format_thousands_column_names=<factory>, format_scientific_column_names=<factory>, column_evals=<factory>, read_params=<factory>, tabulate_params=<factory>, replace_nan=None, blank_columns=<factory>, bold_cells=<factory>, bold_max_columns=<factory>, capitalize_columns=<factory>, index_col_name=None, variables=<factory>, writes=<factory>, code_pre=None, code_post=None)[source]

 Bases: PersistableContainer, Dictable